gocodeup/java-adlister/README.md

 1. Clone this repository.

-As we progress through the lessons, your instructors will push various git tags corresponding tags to each lesson and exercise.
+As we progress through the lessons, your instructors will push various git tags corresponding to each lesson and exercise.

 For each exercise you should: